AndyGE44/Andy_Waypoint/README.md

 - **CRIU Restore**: Recreates process memory and execution state from checkpoint images

 For the robust performance, the restoration is done in sequential order, first restoring the OverlayFS state and then the memory state.

-> TODO: Think about the re-mount operation optimization.

 ### Session Isolation